Dante Córdova

 Dante Córdova Blanco (born June 3, 1943) is a Peruvian lawyer, politician and businessman.
 He was Minister of Transport and Communications, Minister of Education and Prime Minister of Peru under President Alberto Fujimori.

 Early life

-Dante Córdova completed his school studies at the National School of Our Lady of Guadalupe, graduating in 1960.
+Dante Córdova completed his school studies at the College of Our Lady of Guadalupe, graduating in 1960.
 He completed his higher studies at the National University of San Marcos obtaining a law degree.

 He has developed various activities in the business and educational field, holding the following positions: